JadeOfMaar/RationalResources/Extras/RationalResourcesNuclearFamily/README.md

 ## LANTR Mode
-All affected engines which have a second engine mode are ensured to have Hydrogen + Oxidizer as the propellants, with a fixed ratio.
-No other changes are made.
+All affected engines which have a second engine mode are ensured to have Hydrogen + Oxidizer as the propellants, with a fixed ratio and 20% Isp buff.

 This mod also enables any atomic jets to have half-life behavior (requiring IntakeAtm + EnrichedUranium) and adds Kerbalism radioactivity to any supported engine.